cyberus-technology/hedron/docs/proposals.md

 compatibility problem.

-As an alternative, we plan to remove interrupt handling from Hedron and let the Passthrough VM handle interrupts directy.
+As an alternative, we plan to remove interrupt handling from Hedron and let the passthrough VM handle interrupts directly.

 ### High-Level Impact